kragen/dernocua/text/parson-rpn.md

 * $q SQL-style apostrophe-quoted string with doubling of embedded apostrophes
 * $# comment to end of line introduced with #
-* $^ ASCII control characters in general, including carriage returns, newlines, tab, and delete, but not including the ISO-8859-1 control characters after delete, the other Unicode control characters like ZWNJ, or space (ASCII 32)
+* $^ ASCII control characters in general, including carriage returns, linefees, tab, and delete, but not including the ISO-8859-1 control characters after delete, the other Unicode control characters like ZWNJ, or space (ASCII 32)